BendingSpoons/tempura-swift/README.md

 Tempura is a pragmatic approach to app development, it borrows concepts from [Redux](https://redux.js.org/) (through [Katana](https://github.com/BendingSpoons/katana-swift)) and [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel).

-- Model your app state
+1. Model your app state
-- Define the actions that can change it
+2. Define the actions that can change it
-- Create the UI
+3. Create the UI
-- Enjoy automatic sync between state and UI
+4. Enjoy automatic sync between state and UI
-- Ship, iterate
+5. Ship, iterate

-Here at [Bending Spoons](http://bndspn.com/2ELtTxf) we are using Tempura on all our apps, serving millions of users.
+## Why should I use this?

-## Used in production
+We started using Tempura in a small team inside [Bending Spoons](http://bndspn.com/2HOnxis).
+It worked so well for us that we ended up developing and maintaining more than twenty high quality apps with more than 10 millions of active users in the last year using this approach.
+Crash rates and development time went down, user engagement and quality went up.
+We were so satisfied that we wanted to share this with the iOS community, hoping that you would be as excited as us. <3

 <p align="center">
   <a href="https://itunes.apple.com/app/id1099771240"><img src="https://github.com/BendingSpoons/tempura-lib-swift/blob/master/Assets/icon1.png" alt="Thirty Day Fitness" width="200" /></a>